Chapter 21

 alas to those who have no friends!

-15. I ask (from) you to allow me about the study of culture and also of passage
+15. I ask (from) you to allow me about the study of culture and also of

 in literature.